smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
-So cross that out, and replace short-lived databases with
+And so, that was easy.
+We can go ahead and replace that with

 CLICK

-a long lived database.
+a long lived database, that runs schema migrations.
 -->

 ---